How Vancouver drag icon Berlin Stiller went from serving Big Macs to serving her own 'full fantasy'

 Watch the latest episode of Canada's a Drag, where our country's drag performers sashay into the spotlight

-Berlin Stiller is the latest subject of Canada's a Drag, a weekly docu-series from CBC Arts that showcases drag artists from across the true North strong and fabulous.
-You can read more about the series and its genesis (and watch all the released episodes) here.
+Berlin Stiller is just one of the many fabulous subjects featured in Canada's a Drag, a docu-series from CBC Arts that showcases drag artists from across the true North strong and fierce.
+You can watch all 21 episodes here.

 "My entire childhood was wasted hiding who I am and holding down the eccentric person I was deep down," says Berlin Stiller, the stunning centre of our Vancouver episode of Canada's a Drag.
 "Drag saved me from myself and my own self-hate.
 I've discovered who I am as a person through exploring and slowly letting out the person I kept hidden deep with in me."